-(1) If an + b is an expression for the nth term of a linear sequence with odd numbers only, a is always even and b is always odd.
+(1) If an + b is an expression for the nth term of a linear sequence that contains only odd numbers, a is even and b is odd.

 George Marsden (a year 10 student at St. Andrew's School, Leatherhead, UK) ended his inquiry by proving the following statement: the product of any two terms in the sequence given by the expression for the nth term 6n + 1 is also a term in the same sequence.

 This is an impressive observation and proof.
 Helen Hindle, a secondary school mathematics teacher, has subsequently generalised the observation to all cases in creating the prompt The product of any two terms in a sequence is also a term in the sequence.